n-mwaura/n-mwaura/README.md

-- 👋 Hi, I’m @n-mwaura
+- 👋 Hi, I’m Nahashon Mwaura (Shawn)
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning on open A.I
 - 💞️ I’m looking to collaborate on open projects
 - 📫 How to reach me github n-mwaura/n-mwaura